 When cells in the cervix begin to grow in ways that are not normal, it is called dysplasia.
 Dysplasia is not cancer, but it can lead to cancer if not treated.
 Once cancer forms, there are 3 possible types:

-Squamous cell carcinomastarts in the thin, flat cells on the surface of the cervix.
+Squamous cell carcinoma.
+This starts in the thin, flat cells on the surface of the cervix.
 This is by far the most common form of cervical cancer.

-Mixed carcinomais cancer in both types of cells.
+Mixed carcinomaor adenosquamous carcinoma.
+This is cancer in both types of cells.

-In most women, cervical cancer is caused by the humanpapilloma virus or HPV.
-HPV is very common and often goes away on its own.
-When other risk factors are present, HPV may lead to cervical cancer.
+In most women, cervical cancer is caused by the human papillomavirus (HPV).
+HPV infection is very common and often goes away on its own.
+But in some cases, over time, HPV may lead to cervical cancer.
 HPV infection is strongly linked to cervical cancer.
 But it's important to know that most women with HPV don’t develop cervical cancer.

 Other lifestyle factors such as diet and activity

 Long-term use of birth control pills (oral contraceptives)